FSEmbedded/releases-fus/README.txt

  nxp-mlan driver.
 For Bluetooth please use the mainline driver.

+Known Issues

+1. This Release does not support the Silex WLAN chip on the modules efusA7UL

+There is currently no driver avaialble for the Linux Kernel 5.15 For Silex WLAN chip support, please use the release fsimx6ul-Y2020.03

 =========================================================================

 The following list shows the most noticeable changes in this release in